amirasaran/django-restful-admin/README.md

  - [ ] Add Fields
  - [ ] Example inline
  - [ ] Localization
- - [ ] Somthings thats need in future
+ - [ ] Somethings that's need in future

 ## How To Install